Governors applaud Biden's vaccine timeline, but need supply | Health

 ''The first thing that I thought about was how much harder it's going to be for people with disabilities to get the vaccine because they are pretty much eliminating the priority list for us,'' Jin said.

 Kiran Savage-Sangwan, executive director of the California Pan-Ethnic Health Network and a member of the state's vaccine advisory committee, said Biden's plan should not undercut California's equity goals as long as the state maintains its commitments, such as sending more doses to underserved areas.
-California is dedicating at least 40 per cent of its vaccine doses to people in roughly 400 low-income ZIP codes.
+California is dedicating at least 40% of its doses to people in roughly 400 low-income ZIP codes.

-''Having more vaccine is absolutely what we want and what we need, and if we still don't have enough to meet the demand, then we still need to prioritise,'' she said.
+''Having more vaccine is absolutely what we want and what we need, and if we still don't have enough to meet the demand, then we still need to prioritize,” she said.

 Elsewhere, governors met Biden's goal with enthusiasm.
 West Virginia Governor Jim Justice said the state ''will absolutely step up'' to hit the goal.
 About 13 per cent of residents are fully vaccinated, according to state data, among the highest rates in the country.

 Now, all West Virginia residents 50 and over are eligible for the vaccine.
-The state's coronavirus czar, Dr Clay Marsh, said officials may be able to expand eligibility to everyone earlier than May. ''But we want to maintain our commitment to discipline and to make sure that we're immunising the people most likely to be hospitalised or to die first,'' he said.
+The state's coronavirus czar, Dr. Clay Marsh, said officials may be able to expand eligibility to everyone earlier than May. ''But we want to maintain our commitment to discipline and to make sure that we're immunizing the people most likely to be hospitalized or to die first,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)